ivy-ch/self.study/README.md

 ## Overview

-This project is part of my personal study and practice during my Fullstack Java program at [Chas Academy](https://chasacademy.se/program/fullstack-java).
+This project is part of my personal study and practice during my study in Karlstad University.

 The goal is to reinforce key programming concepts, improve problem-solving skills, and gain hands-on experience by building practical Java applications.